- Nalex site

 Nalex is a newer developer that came on the scene more recently.
 The freeware products are getting a ton of attention because they sound awesome and the selection is solid.
 I have to say, I feel like this freeware is the start of something big for them.

-The Nalex amp sims are, at least for now just preamps so to use them, at least an impulse response loader and IRs are needed.
+The latest updates of the Crunchman, Ninja and Pectifier have a built-in poweramps (based on Nalex own PowerEnd).
+But – at least for now – the rest are just preamps so to use them, at least an impulse response loader and IRs are needed.
 For best results, a power amp plugin should be used in the chain between the preamp and IR loader.
 Nalex recommend users turn to the Ignite Amps TPA-1 to give the amps more warmth, feel and tube character.
 For an IR loader, see our quick guide.

 Being that these are constantly being worked on and improved, this review will not include scores.
 Every time we update the amps to the newest versions, these will likely be added to.
 We will also add new products as they become available.